stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 +++
-title = "Tooling for Maintaining YAML Files" slug = "yaml-maintenance" date = "2025-09-19T07:02:00+01:00"
+title = "Tooling for Maintaining YAML Files" slug = "yaml-maintenance" date = "2025-09-19T21:54:00+01:00"
 description = "Tooling for maintenance of YAML files" categories = ["automation", "devops", "kubernetes", "programming"] tags = ["automation", "devops", "kubernetes"]
 +++

 [YAML](https://en.wikipedia.org/wiki/YAML) is an essential part of modern software development.
 It has been an established format for configurations for years, and is unlikely to be replaced for a long time to come.
-Many, many products now use YAML for configuration, from developer tools and continuous integration pipelines to tools for managing systems, like Ansible and Kubernetes.
+Many, many products now use YAML for configuration, from developer tools and continuous integration pipelines to tools for managing systems like Kubernetes and Ansible.

 Ideally, we generate YAML files.
 This ensures that they are valid, correctly formatted and consistent.
 However, many YAML files are manually edited.
 This article describes some standard tools that help us maintain YAML, regardless of how it is produced.